 A registered index-linked annuity (RILA) blends features of fixed indexed and variable annuities.

 Your money does not go directly into the market.
-Instead, Your return depends on the performance of a market index over a set period (often one year or several years).
+Instead, your return depends on the performance of a market index over a set period (often one year or several years).
 But unlike a traditional fixed indexed annuity, your value can go up or down.
 If the index rises, you may earn interest.
 If it falls, you can lose money.

 Most RILAs offer some downside protection, but only up to a stated limit.

-RILAs typically limit both upside and downside: Caps, participation rates, spreads, and trigger rates can limit how much of the index’s gains your annuity credits.
+RILAs typically limit both the potential for earnings (upside) and losses (downside): Caps, participation rates, spreads, and trigger rates can limit how much of the index’s gains your annuity credits.
 Buffers, floors, or negative participation rates limit how much loss you absorb at the end of the index term.
 These protections generally apply only at the end of the term.

 Early withdrawals: If you take money out before the end of an index term, an interim value adjustment or market value adjustment may apply.
-These adjustments are not simply based on index performance, and downside limits usually do not apply.
+These adjustments are not simply based on index performance, and downside (loss) limits usually do not apply.
 Losses can be greater than the stated buffer if you exit early.

 Always review the prospectus carefully to understand how returns are calculated and when protections apply.